 January 22, 2021 | By Kevin Gray

-TAGS: technology, best practices, internships, faculty, recruiting, spotlight, coronavirus
+TAGS: technology, best practices, internships, faculty, recruiting, nace insights, coronavirus

 Spotlight for Career Services Professionals

 Last summer, the Stony Brook University Center for Remote Internships & Experiential Learning (SBU Center) was launched by the university’s career center to provide practical resources for employers during—and, eventually, after—the pandemic.